Alegres/awstraining-serverless-backend/README.md

 Also, when running **cdk** commands, make sure to stay at the location where your **cdk.json** file is present.

-# 🛠️ Deploying Python CDK Stacks to Multiple Environments Using YAML Configs
+# 🛠️ (OUT OF SCOPE) Deploying Python CDK Stacks to Multiple Environments Using YAML Configs

 This guide shows how to deploy your **AWS CDK (Python)** stack to **multiple environments** (like `dev`, `test`, `prod`) using: